django-cms/djangocms-frontend/docs/source/grid.rst

 row, enter the number of columns you will be using.
 You can always later add more columns to the row or delete columns from the row.

-Vertical alignmend defines how columns of different height are positioned against each other.
+Vertical aligned defines how columns of different height are positioned against each other.

 Horizontal alignment defines how columns **that do not fill an entire